- "Optimal Central Bank Forward Guidance" (Last updated on 09/29/2019)

-- “Stationary Bayesian Markov Equilibria in Bayesian Stochastic Games with Periodic Revelation” (Updated Draft Coming Soon)
+- “Stationary Bayesian Markov Equilibria in Bayesian Stochastic Games with Periodic Revelation” (Last updated on 09/29/2019)

-Can a dynamic oligopoly model with persistent asymmetric information have a theoretically derived yet computationally tractable stationary equilibrium?
-I consider a class of dynamic Bayesian games where players are allowed to have asymmetric information about the state of the world, which are captured by players' types.
+I show existence of a stationary Bayesian Markov equilibrium in Bayesian stochastic games with periodic revelation.
+I consider a class of dynamic Bayesian games in which players can have asymmetric information about the state of the world, which is captured by players' types.
 Types evolve stochastically according to a first-order Markov process over time.
-Players take actions based on their belief about the state of the world, which is determined by their current type and common prior.
-The actions, as well as players' current types in the corresponding period, are revealed when the payoffs are realized.
-That is, actions are perfectly monitored, while the types are revealed with delay.
-In this environment, I show that there exists a stationary Bayesian Markov equilibrium where a player's strategy maps the same tuple of the previous type profile, the previous action profile, and the player's current type to the same current mixed action.
-The type revelation ensures that the dimension of the support of a player's beliefs has an upper bound so that the computation of equilibrium analysis is tractable.
-This framework and the equilibrium concept can be applied to the analysis of dynamic oligopolies with persistent asymmetric information, and to the analysis of the dynamic relationship of a central bank with the private sector when the central bank has persistent private information on the state of the economy, among many other applications.
-I offer a dynamic duopoly example that analyzes equilibrium pricing and R&D investment strategies of two pharmaceutical companies when their consumer bases are asymmetric information, and there is an innovation race between them to colonize the other's consumer base.
+Actions are monitored perfectly, and the types are revealed with actions (periodic revelation).
+In this environment, I show that there exists a stationary Bayesian Markov equilibrium in which a player's strategy maps the same tuple of the previous type profile, the previous action profile, and the player's current type to the same current mixed action.
+Type revelation ensures that the dimension of the support of a player's beliefs has an upper bound so that equilibrium analysis is computationally tractable.
+I offer a dynamic duopoly example that analyzes equilibrium pricing and R&D investment strategies of two pharmaceutical companies when their consumer base consists of asymmetric information that is revealed with a delay and when there is an innovation race between them to colonize the other's consumer base.

 Work In Progress